 - 1. Remove battery from carton. - 2.
 Place battery in a well ventilated area on a level non-concrete surface. - 3.
 Remove battery cell caps.
-Fill cells with electrolyte to proper level.
+Fill cells as required with electrolyte (supplied with battery) to proper level.
 Filling battery with electrolyte will bring the battery to 80% charged state. - 4.
 With cell caps removed, connect battery charger to battery terminals; RED to positive (+) and BLACK to negative (-) terminal.